 MRI is a special type of picture.
-They are made with the use of a large magnet and radio waves like the kind that you hear on your favorite radio station.
+Pediatric MRIs are done with the use of a large magnet and radio waves like the kind that you hear on your favorite radio station.
 The combination of a computer, radio waves, and a magnet produces very clear images of body structures such as the brain and the spine.
 The MRI scanner looks like a large box with an open tunnel running through the middle.
 Your child will be able to watch a movie, listen to the radio or play a favorite CD wile the scan is being performed.
 While the pictures are taken, they will hear some loud noises, but nothing will touch or hurt your child.
-Millions of patients have had MRIs and the procedure has proved extremely safe.
+Millions of patients have had MRIs and the MRI for children has proved extremely safe.

-Since it is important for the child to hold very still during these special pictures, your doctor may order some sedation (medicine to make your child sleepy).
+Since it is important for the child to hold very still during the pediatric MRI procedure, your doctor may order some sedation (medicine to make your child sleepy).

 Preparation for your child's examination